NasosG/cmd-chess-java/README.md

 # cmd-chess-java
- chess writte in java some years ago
+ chess written in java some years ago